MJaroslav/Bon2Gradle/README.md

 ## Building

 Just clone repository, checkout to this branch and run `./gradlew build`.
+It will build project with unit tests, if you want to run functional tests to, run it with `CI=true` environment variable.

+Minimal required JDK version is `8`.
+You can see some syntax sugar from the newest versions, it possible by Jabel plugin.

 ## Post Scriptum